 - What are your overall feelings about how the interview went?
 Do you think the outcome will be positive or negative?
 Why?

-- What are your overall feelings about the company and role now?
+- How do you feel about the company and the role after this interview?
 Are you still feeling excited about the opportunity?
 Why or why not?

-- Rank your motivation out of 10 (1 the worst 10 the highest)
+- How would you rank your motivation now (out of 10 – 10 being the highest)